 Key Points:

-- The largest city park in the United States is Chugach State Park in Anchorage Alaska.
+• The largest city park in the United States is Chugach State Park in Anchorage, Alaska.
 This large park has about 495,000 acres of land.

-- The state park was established on August 6, 1970.
+• The state park was established on August 6, 1970.
 It was created to provide recreational activities and protect the scenic value of the Chugach Mountains.

-- Some of the best views can be seen near Eklutna Lake and Eagle River.
+• Some of the best views can be seen near Eklutna Lake and Eagle River.

 The U.S. has many public city parks, but do you know where the largest one is?
 To give you a hint, it’s not Central Park!
 Actually, the largest city park in the United States is over 500 times bigger than Central Park and has many outdoor activities you can choose from.
 City parks have multiple definitions.
 Some people categorize city parks as parks that are maintained by a city government.
 While others categorize city parks are urban green spaces within a city.
-Follow along to learn more about the largest city park in the United States.
+Keep reading to learn more about the largest city park in the United States.

-What Is The Largest City Park In The United States?
+What Is the Largest City Park in the United States?

 ©Susan R. Serna/Shutterstock.com

-Where is the Largest City Park in the U.S. Located on a Map?
+Where Is the Largest City Park in the U.S. Located on a Map?

 Things to Do and See in Chugach State Park